In fact studies have shown that indoor tanners

 Melanoma skin cancer is the most aggressive of the three major

-categories of skin cancer, accounting for only 5 percent of all skin
+categories of skin cancer, accounting for only 5 percent of all

 cancer cases each year, but responsible for a